BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 ## Step 2
-Deleting the user account from KeyCloak will also remove records with any other application using KeyCloak that the user has logged into.
+Deleting the user account from Keycloak will also remove records with any other application using Keycloak that the user has logged into.
 So before proceeding with this request, make sure the user is aware of the consequences!

-- [ ] Confirm that user is ready to have the account removed from KeyCloak
+- [ ] Confirm that user is ready to have the account removed from Keycloak

 ## Step 3